 Louisiana student who attacked teacher for TikTok challenge pleads insanity

 COVINGTON, La.
-(WVUE) - A Covington High School student who attacked a teacher in a TikTok challenge gone wrong has pleaded not guilty by reason of insanity.
+(WVUE/GrayNews) - A Louisiana high school student who attacked a teacher in a TikTok challenge gone wrong has pleaded not guilty by reason of insanity.

 Jackson was arrested and accused of a felony count of battery of a school teacher.